JohnNmiMa/DocumentViewing/README.md

 ### DocumentSigning

+####Installation

+1. clone the repository: `git clone https://github.com/jettagozoom/DocumentViewing.git DocumentViewer`
+1. cd into the new repository: `cd DocumentViewer`
+1. Install the bower packages: `bower install`
+1. Run a web server to serve up the app.
+The http-server from npm woks great.

+####Usage

 This sample app is to be used to help understand how the PDFTron WebViewer iFrame lives in a hosted div on an SPA app.
 The case shown is very specific to a particular situation in the Newton app.
 If other cases show up, another tab will be created to help showcase that particular issue.</p>